JeanGohin11/future_compound_flood_drought/README.md

 # Compound Flood Droughts

 ## Name
-A Global Analysis of Compound Flood-Drought Events under Climate Change - Master's Thesis
+A Global Analysis of Compound Flood-Drought Events under Climate Change

 ## Description
 This project consisted of analyzing a global hydrological model dataset to quantify historical and future occurrences